 Lady beetles (ladybirds), lacewings, praying mantises, ground beetles, and soldier bugs help in the biological control of harmful insects.

-Parasitic wasps are the main predators of leaf miners.
+Parasitic wasps are the main predators of this pest.
 Find more details below.

 2. Hot Pepper Spray